 A modern landscaping marketing plan uses a full-featured website as its foundation.
 Unless they’ve seen you working in the neighborhood, your website is usually the first place a potential new customer looks for information about your business.
 They may find you through a link on search results, an online directory listing, a social platform, or any other information source online.
 They could also have seen your web address on some local advertising – like the back of your truck in traffic.
 How they arrived on your site matters little compared to their experience when they land.

-Give them what they want, and if they like your job photos, chances are you’ll claim a good landscaping lead.
+Give them what they want, and if they like your job photos, chances are you’ll get some good landscaping leads.
 Your website marketing message can influence loss and gain.